ShoAdachi01/Tracking-Summarizing-Run-Data/README.md

-Project: Comprehensive Running Data Management System
+# Project: Comprehensive Running Data Management System

-Overview
+## Overview

- C++ application designed to offer an integrated solution for runners to manage and analyze their running data efficiently.
-This program stands out by consolidating multiple functionalities into a single platform, addressing a notable gap in the market for comprehensive running data applications.
+This C++ application offers an integrated solution for runners to manage and analyze their running data efficiently.
+By consolidating multiple functionalities into a single platform, this program addresses a gap in the market for comprehensive running data applications.
+It includes features like a login system, data management, monthly summaries, and advanced calculations like Vdot and race pace calculators.

-Features
+## Features
-User Authentication
-- Login System: Secure authentication process allowing users to access their personalized running data dashboard.
+- **User Authentication**: A secure login system allowing users to access their personalized running data dashboard.

-Data Management
-- Update Running Data: Users can add new entries or delete existing runs from the console, ensuring up-to-date tracking of their running activities.
+- **Data Management**: Users can add or delete running entries from the console, ensuring accurate tracking.

-Data Summarization
-- Monthly Summary: Provides a detailed summary of total mileage and time spent running each month, allowing users to track their progress and set goals.
+- **Data Summarization**: Provides a detailed monthly summary of total mileage and time spent running.

-Advanced Calculations
-- Vdot Calculator: This unique feature offers users an analysis of their running performance by requesting their best performance times.
-It then calculates the equivalent performance and suggests appropriate training paces.
+- **Advanced Calculations**:
+   - *Vdot Calculator*: Analyzes performance based on best times and recommends training paces.
-- Race Pace Calculator: Assists in strategic race planning by calculating necessary lap speeds based on user-specified race goals and lap lengths.
+   - *Race Pace Calculator*: Calculates necessary lap speeds for strategic race planning.

-Session Management
-- Sign-Out: Facilitates easy switching between user accounts or safe termination of the application session.
+- **Session Management**: Allows users to sign out easily, supporting multi-user access.

+## Purpose
+The goal of this program is to help runners track their running data, perform calculations like Vdot and race pace, and provide all necessary functionalities in one platform.